340:40-9-2. Case changes

 (4) how child care needs were previously met; and

-(b) The client must declare the citizenship or lawful alien status of the child by signing Form 08MP022E, Declaration of Citizenship Status, prior to adding the child to the child care benefits.
+(b) The client t completes and signs Form 08MP022E, Declaration of Citizenship Status, to declare the child's citizenship or lawful alien status before the worker adds the child to the child care benefits.
 A child 14 years of age and older is also subject to citizenship requirements, per OAC 340:65-3-1(g)(3).

-(d) When the child brings additional income to the household, the worker adds the child's income to current household income for the next effective month.
-Per (b) of this Section, the copayment does not increase due to the addition of a child and his or her income until the renewal is due.
+(c) When the child brings additional income to the household, the worker adds the child's income to current household income for the next effective month.
+Per (b) of this Section, the family share copayment does not increase due to the addition of a child and his or her income until the renewal is due.

-(e) The worker chooses "social services" in the "benefit" field F24 and "added to the benefit" in the "status" field F25 to add the child in the Household tab of FACS.
-The worker enters a change action in the Child Care tab "action taken" field E3, the following month in the "effective date" field E5, and enters the authorization for the child in the Auth.
+(d) The worker chooses "social services" in the "benefit" field F24 and "added to the benefit" in the "status" field F25 to add the child in the FACS Household tab.
+The worker enters a change action in the Child Care tab "action taken" field E3, the following month in the "effective date" field E5, and enters the authorization for the child in the FACS Auth.
 Daycare tab.